-Conditional logistic regression was used to compare the odds of vaccination in confirmed TF cases and controls, and to calculate the matched odds ratio (OR) in children aged six months to 15 years (primary analyses)).
-Vaccine Effectiveness (VE) was calculated as 1 - OR x 100%. the TCV VE was estimated against confirmed TF and against confirmed or probable TF.
+Conditional logistic regression was used to compare the odds of vaccination in confirmed TF cases and in the two different control groups (facility and community controls), and to calculate the matched odds ratio (OR) in children aged six months to 15 years (primary analyses).
+Vaccine Effectiveness (VE) was calculated as 1 - OR $\times$ 100%.
+The TCV VE was estimated against confirmed TF and against confirmed or probable TF.
 A secondary analysis was carried out by including all individuals aged six months to 45 years.

-Multivariable conditional logistic regression was performed to incorporate the effects of potential confounders and effect modifiers.
-We evaluated the difference in demographics, housing and food and personal hygiene risk factors exposure between cases and controls.
-Potential confounders that modified the VE by more than 10 percentage points were included in multivariable models for analyses.
+The association between vaccination status and individual/household characteristics (environmental, demographic and socioeconomic factors) was measured for cases and both control groups to assess their potential confounding effect of vaccine protection..
+Exclusively potential confounders that modified the VE by more than 10 percentage points in the bivariate model were included in the final multivariate conditional logistic regression.
 P-values were derived from LRT.
 All P values and 95% confidence intervals were two-sided.
 Statistical significance was set at 0.05.

 To estimate the required sample size, we hypothesised a VE of 80% with 50% vaccine coverage among participants aged six months and 15 years.
-Considering an alpha error-risk of 5%, 10% of missing data and a power of 0.8 (against the null VE=0%), 40 confirmed TF cases and 200 matched community controls aged six months and 15 years old were needed in a 1:5 ratio; and 44 confirmed TF cases and 44 matched facility controls in a 1:1 ratio.
+Considering an alpha error-risk of 5%, 10% of missing data and a power of 0.8 (against the null VE = 0%), 40 confirmed TF cases and 200 matched community controls aged six months and 15 years old were needed in a 1:5 ratio; and 44 confirmed TF cases and 44 matched facility controls in a 1:1 ratio.